mbb10324/react-figura/README.md

 ___

-FiguraEmail: This component displays an input field with validation for an email address.

-- Validation: must be filled. must be in a valid email address format.
-- This component is customized the same as FiguraName from above.
+> **_Style TIP 1._** By default the input components are ordered as label -> input -> error top to bottom.
+To reverse the direction of the components you can use css's 'flex-direction: column-reverse' or tailwind 'flex-col-reverse' on the wrapper prop and then you will have error -> input -> label.

+> **_Style TIP 2._** Anytime you use custom styling it will totally overwrite Figuras styling.

 ___

-FiguraPassword: This component displays an input field with validation for a password.

-- Validation: must be filled, and must be 8 characters in length.
-- This component is customized the same as FiguraName from above.

-___

-FiguraPhone: This component displays an input field with validation for a phone number.

-- Validation: must be filled, and must be a valid phone number.
-- This component is customized the same as FiguraName from above.

-___

-FiguraTimeMilitary: This component displays an input field with validation for a time.

-- Validation: must be filled, and must be in 24h format 12:34.
-- This component is customized the same as FiguraName from above.

-___

-FiguraSelect: This component displays a select field with validation if the first options value is "".

-- Validation: must have a value.
-- This component is customized the same as FiguraName from above.

-___

-FiguraTextArea: This component displays a textare with validation if the characters exceed 200.

-- Validation: Cannot exceed 200 characters.
-- This component is customized the same as FiguraName from above.

-___

-FiguraCheckBox: This component displays a check box with validation if the box is checked.

-- Validation: Must be checked.
-- This component is customized the same as FiguraName from above.

-___

-> **_TIP:_** By default the input components are ordered as label -> input -> error top to bottom.
-To reverse the direction of the components you can use css's 'flex-direction: column-reverse'. or tailwind 'flex-col-reverse' and then you will have error -> input -> label.

 ## Validation Logic